yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/nextjs.md

-# Nextjs

-# Steps to install SnappyFlow RUM agent
+# Steps to install SnappyFlow RUM agent - Nextjs

 :::note Prerequisites

-Any web application developed using javascript or javascript based frameworks like Angular, React etc
+Any web application developed using javascript based frameworks like Nextjs etc
 :::

 ## **Step 1: Install the sf-apm-rum agent**